 Work Teams: Interns participate in one of 3 work teams which are based on CAPS’s 3-pronged service delivery approach: Clinical Services, Outreach, and Training.
 Each Team is interdisciplinary and meets twice a month.
 Doctoral interns play an active role in the Team of their choosing by serving as a liaison between the agency and the intern cohort.

-Staff Meetings: One and a half-hours weekly with full-time interns, post-docs and permanent staff.
+Staff Meetings: One hour weekly with full-time interns, post-docs and permanent staff.

 Spring/summer Project: All interns complete an individual reading, writing and presentation project relevant to the interface between scholarship and practice in counseling center work.

 Eating Issues Network: 2 hours monthly; case consultation with CAPS and University Health Service staff (optional).

 The Big Ten Counseling Center Conference: Interns are encouraged to present and/or participate in this annual winter conference.
 Registration and travel are paid for by CAPS.